benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - So that's it!
 - Hopefully you found this journey insightful
-  * Hopefully it made you appreciate hooks a bit more
+  * And hopefully it made you appreciate hooks a bit more 😄
-  * And you probably got a history lesson too!
+  * And you probably got a bit history lesson too!
-- Again, the slides are already available online
+- Again, these slides are already available online
-- Would love to chat and hear what you think!
+- If you've got questions
+  * Drop them in the Q&A and I'll do my best to answer
+- But if you think of something later
   * Reach out to me on Twitter (@benmvp)
 - Thanks!
 - Hope you enjoy the rest conference!